‘Quantum Break’ Looks Like the Superhero Gaming Surprise of 2016

 Related, on Motherboard: The Six Timeless Tropes of Time-Travel Movies

-Quantum Break is released for Xbox One and PC on April 5—find more information at the game’s official website.
+Quantum Break is released for Xbox One and PC on April 5th – find more information at the game’s official website.
 Travel to and from Helsinki and hotel accommodation to make this feature possible were covered by Xbox.